Mast Cell Promotes the Development of Intracranial Aneurysm Rupture

 Digital Object Identifier (DOI)

 Furukawa, Hajime; Wada, Kosuke; Tada, Yoshiteru; Kuwabara, Atsushi; Sato, Hiroki; Ai, Jinglu; Lawton, Michael T.; and Hashimoto, Tomoki, "Mast Cell Promotes the Development of Intracranial Aneurysm Rupture" (2020).
-Neurobiology.
+Translational Neuroscience.
 974.